-Admission Through the Mature-Age Jubilee Scheme
+Mature-Age Jubilee Scheme

-The University has a special admission scheme for people who are aged 21 years or over on 1 March of the year they will be commencing studies and who do not have the necessary academic qualifications for admission to the University but wish to study on campus.
+The University has a special admission scheme for people who are aged 21 years or over on 1 March of the year they will be commencing studies and who do not have the necessary academic qualifications for admission to the University but wish to pursue studies on campus on a full-time or part-time basis.
 It should be noted that admission through the Mature Age Jubilee Scheme may be subject to quota limitations.
-Enquiries should be made to the Undergraduate Studies Section.
+Enquiries should be made to the Coursework Studies Section.
 Telephone (02) 9850 7314 for further information and application material.